Certified Public Accountant Act

 4. A request for withdrawal is put to a vote by the entire body of all other shareholders and approved by at least two-thirds of the voting rights, provided that if the provisions of the articles of incorporation require a higher majority, those provisions shall govern.

-5. The shareholder loses his or her qualifications to practice as a CPA.
+5. The shareholder loses their qualifications to practice as a CPA.

 Article 36